Borealis (company)

-Borealis GmbH is an Austrian plastics manufacturer.
-As the second largest producer of polyolefins in Europe, it is one of the market leaders in the petrochemicals industry.
+Borealis GmbH is an Austrian plastics manufacturer that is the second largest producer of polyolefins in Europe, as well as a leader in the petrochemicals industry.
+Based in Vienna, Austria, it employs around 6,000 people in over 120 countries.

 Overview

-Borealis is an international provider of polyolefins and base chemicals.
-The company has its head office in Vienna, Austria and currently employs about 6,000 people throughout over 120 countries.
-In 2024, Borealis generated revenue of EUR 7,85 billion and a net profit of about EUR 566 million.
-The company operates primarily in Europe, with manufacturing plants in Belgium, Central Europe (Austria and Germany), Finland, and Sweden.
-It also operates compounding units in Brazil, Italy, and the United States, and five recycling plants in Austria, Germany, Belgium and Bulgaria.
+Borealis, an international provider of polyolefins and base chemicals, generated revenue of €7.85 billion and net profit of €566 million in 2024.
+Although it primarily operates in Europe, the firm has manufacturing plants in Belgium, Central Europe (Austria and Germany), Finland, and Sweden.

+In addition, it operates compounding units in Brazil, Italy, and the United States, as well as five recycling plants in Austria, Germany, Belgium and Bulgaria.
 Furthermore, Borealis runs its Global Innovation Headquarters, two "Innovation Centres", and customer service centres in several countries.

-At the beginning of 2017, the International Petroleum Investment Company (IPIC) of Abu Dhabi and Mubadala merged.
-Mubadala, through its holding company, owned 64% of Borealis, with the remaining 36% belonging to Austria-based OMV, an integrated, international oil and gas company.
-Since autumn 2020, OMV has held 75% of the shares, while Mubadala held 25%.
-In April 2022, the Abu Dhabi National Oil Company (ADNOC) took over Mubadala's 25 % share.

-Borealis provides services and products globally in collaboration with Borouge, a joint venture with the Abu Dhabi National Oil Company (ADNOC).
+It provides services and products globally in collaboration with Borouge, a joint venture with the Abu Dhabi National Oil Company (ADNOC).

 Innovation

 Borealis employs over 500 people in research and development.
 There are two research centres in Sweden and Finland, as well as the International Innovation Headquarters in Linz, Austria.
 In the latter, 300 experts from 30 different nations work on the implementation of new ideas.

-In 2023, Borealis filed 128 new priority patent applications, once again ranking as number one top filer in the European Patent Index 2023.
-In total, Borealis’ extensive patent portfolio consists of approximately 8,900 granted patents and approximately 3,200 patent applications through to the end of 2023.
+In 2023, it filed 128 new priority patent applications, once again ranking as number one top filer in the European Patent Index 2023.
+In total, its patent portfolio consists of approximately 8,900 granted patents and approximately 3,200 patent applications through to the end of 2023.

 History

-Borealis was founded in 1994 by the merging of the petrochemical interests of Finnish Oil company Neste and the Norwegian oil company Statoil (now renamed Equinor).
-In 1998, the petrochemicals sector of OMV was included; OMV and IPIC took over the 50% business share of Neste.
-In 2005, Statoil gave up its share of Borealis and one year later, in June 2006, the headquarters was relocated from Copenhagen to Vienna.
-Since autumn 2020, OMV owns 75% of the shares and the Abu Dhabi National Oil Company (ADNOC) owns the remaining 25%.
-In July 2023, the nitrogen business of Borealis, including fertilisers, melamine and technical nitrogen products, was sold to Agrofert.
+Borealis was founded in 1994 by the merging of the petrochemical interests of Finnish Oil company Neste and the Norwegian oil company Statoil (now Equinor).
+Subsequently, OMV and IPIC took over the 50% business share of Neste after the former's petrochemical sector was included in 1998.

+In June 2006, a year after Statoil relinquished its stake in the company, Borealis relocated its headquarters from Copenhagen to Vienna.
+After merging with Abu Dhabi's International Petroleum Investment Company (IPIC) in early 2017, Mubadala owned 64% of Boarealis through its holding company, while the remaining 36% belonging to Austria-based OMV, an integrated, international oil and gas company.

+In April 2022, two years after it was reported that OMV held 75% of the shares and Mubadala the remaining 25%, ADNOC took over the latter stake.
+In July of the following year, the nitrogen business of Borealis, including fertilisers, melamine and technical nitrogen products, was sold to Agrofert.

-In June 2025 - in preparation for the formation of Borouge Group International - the company's legal form was changed from an AG to a limited liability company (GmbH).
+In preparation for the formation of Borealis Group International, the firm's legal form was changed from an AG to a limited liability company (GmbH) in June 2025.
+Four months later, it was announced that Irth Solutions, a company backed by TPG Growth, had completed the purchase of Borealis.